Clint Bowyer: 2014

-In the Texas Nationwide race, Bowyer replaced Elliott Sadler on lap seven due to a stomach illness, Bowyer qualified for Sadler for the race.
+In the Texas Nationwide race, Bowyer replaced Elliott Sadler on lap seven due to a stomach illness; Bowyer qualified for Sadler for the race.

-2015: Final Season At MWR
+2015: Final season at MWR

-Bowyer started off the season with a top 10 at Daytona.
-Despite having a few top tens throughout the year, on August 19 it was announced that Bowyer & MWR will part ways after the season ends, with MWR not fielding full-time teams in 2016.
-On September 30, 2015, it was announced that Tony Stewart (Stewart-Haas Racing) would retire from the NASCAR Sprint Cup series after the 2016 season and negotiated a contract which will allow Bowyer to drive the No. 14 car in the 2017 season.
-On October 2, 2015, it was announced that Bowyer will move to HScott Motorsports for the 2016 season replacing Justin Allgaier before making his transition to Stewart-Haas Racing the following season.
-On December 15, 2015, a leaked photo on Twitter showed that Bowyer will bring over his No. 15 & 5-Hour-Energy sponsorship from Michael Waltrip Racing to HScott Motorsports for his lone season with them.
-Bowyer made the Chase due to having enough points to qualify, but his Chase was hit heavily by a 25 driver and owner points penalty, a $75,000 fine and the suspension of crew chief Billy Scott for 3 races.
-Bowyer appealed the penalties but they were upheld by the appeals panel.
+Bowyer started off the season with a top-ten at Daytona.
+Despite having a few top tens throughout the year, on August 19, 2015, it was announced that Bowyer and MWR would part ways after the season ended, with MWR not fielding full-time teams in 2016.
+On September 30, 2015, it was announced that Tony Stewart (Stewart–Haas Racing) would retire from the NASCAR Sprint Cup series after the 2016 season and negotiated a contract which will allow Bowyer to drive the No. 14 car in the 2017 season.
+On October 2, 2015, it was announced that Bowyer would move to HScott Motorsports for the 2016 season, replacing Justin Allgaier before making his transition to Stewart–Haas Racing the following season.
+On December 15, 2015, a leaked photo on Twitter showed that Bowyer would bring over his No. 15 and 5-Hour-Energy sponsorship from Michael Waltrip Racing to HScott Motorsports for his lone season with them.
+Bowyer made the Chase due to having enough points to qualify, but his Chase was hit heavily by a 25-driver and owner points penalty, a $75,000 fine, and the suspension of crew chief Billy Scott for three races.
+Bowyer appealed the penalties, but they were upheld by the appeals panel.
 With the penalty, Bowyer didn't advance to the second round of the Chase.

-In his last season with MWR, Bowyer was winless, and scored just 12 top 10s and finished 16th in the championship.
+In his last season with MWR, Bowyer was winless, scored just twelve top-tens, and finished sixteenth in the championship.

 2016

-Bowyer started the season on a low note finishing 33rd after a loose wheel at Daytona.
-Bowyer struggled at Atlanta with his car down a cylinder finishing 35th.
-Bowyer had some poor finishes, and including a 38th-place finish at Texas where he left the garage after the car was repairable.
-Bowyer later a first top ten finish this season coming at Bristol with an 8th-place finish.
-Two weeks later, Bowyer finished a season best 7th-place finish after avoiding massive crashes at Talladega.
-Coming back to Daytona, Bowyer would avoid crashes to finish 9th.
-Bowyer ended the season winless and no top 5s with only 3 top tens and finishing 27th in the point standings.
+Bowyer started the season on a low note, finishing 33rd after a loose wheel at Daytona.
+Bowyer struggled at Atlanta with his car down a cylinder, finishing 35th.
+Bowyer had some poor finishes, including a 38th-place finish at Texas, where he left the garage after the car was repairable.
+Bowyer later had his first top-ten finish this season, coming at Bristol with an eighth-place finish.
+Two weeks later, Bowyer finished a season-best seventh-place finish after avoiding massive crashes at Talladega.
+Coming back to Daytona, Bowyer would avoid crashes to finish ninth.
+Bowyer ended the season winless and with no top-fives, with only three top-tens and finishing 27th in the point standings.

 Bowyer returned to the Nationwide Series, now known as the Xfinity Series, at Chicagoland, driving the No. 88 for JR Motorsports.
-He ended up starting the race in 7th and finishing the race in 6th.
+He ended up starting the race in seventh and finishing the race in sixth.